USTA Tennis Classic of Troy

-The USTA Tennis Classic of Troy was a tournament for professional female tennis players played on outdoor clay courts.
+The USTA Tennis Classic of Troy was a tournament for professional female tennis players played on outdoor hardcourts.
 The event was classified as a $25,000 ITF Women's Circuit tournament.
 It was held annually in Troy, Alabama, United States from 2003 to 2012.
 The tournament was a $50,000 tournament until its last edition in 2012 where it was downgraded to $25,000.